manusantos-dev/ebony-and-ivory/README.md

 ---

-## ✨ Features
+## ✨ Technical Features

-* 📝 **Visual Engraving Desk:** A step-by-step measure editor to build your scores.
-Easily add notes, rests, specific durations (including strict dotted note math support), accidentals, dynamics, and structural directives (Fine, D.C., Coda, repeats).
-* 🎹 **Grand Staff Support:** Native support for piano scores, allowing input for both Treble and Bass clefs simultaneously.
-* 🗂️ **Local Library Catalog:** Your scores are automatically saved to your browser's `localStorage` instantly on every keystroke via our Auto-save system.
-* 🔍 **Advanced Filtering & Sorting:** Easily search your catalog by title, composer, or score number.
-A dedicated toolbar allows sorting (by E&I number, Title, Last Edited) and filtering by Time Signature, Key Signature (US/EU notation), and instrumentation.
-* 🔗 **Internal Routing:** Hash-based URL routing allows you to natively use your browser's back and forward buttons across the interactive Landing Page, your Catalog, and the Editor.
-* 🖨️ **Print to PDF:** Export your scores to beautifully formatted A4 PDFs via the browser's native print dialogue.
-The UI automatically hides itself, drawing exactly 4 measures per line, with custom page numbering and headers.
-* 💾 **JSON Import & Export:** Download your individual scores as `.json` files to back them up, share them, or move them between devices.
-* 🌍 **Bilingual Interface:** Auto-detects your browser language on load and seamlessly toggles between English and Spanish UI.
+Built entirely without frameworks, this project demonstrates strong web fundamentals, focusing on performance, state management, and complex DOM manipulation.

+* 🎵 **Algorithmic Engraving (VexFlow):** Deep integration with the VexFlow engine to dynamically calculate and render complex musical notation, including strict dotted math, Grand Staff support, and automatic beaming.
+* ☁️ **Serverless Architecture:** Completely database-free.
+It uses browser `localStorage` for instant auto-saving and JSON file serialization for data export/import, ensuring maximum privacy and zero latency.
+* 🖨️ **Custom Print Engine:** Uses advanced `@media print` CSS to hijack the browser's native print dialogue.
+It strips the UI, formats the SVG canvas into exact A4 pages (4 measures per line), and injects custom headers/footers for a flawless PDF export.
+* 🌍 **Native i18n Implementation:** A custom bilingual system (EN/ES) that auto-detects the user's `navigator.language` on load and toggles the entire UI state instantly without page reloads.
+* 🧠 **Vanilla State Management:** Custom hash-based URL routing (`#catalog`, `#editor/id`) and real-time DOM filtering/sorting, simulating a Single Page Application (SPA) experience using only Vanilla JS.

 ## 🚀 Live Demo

-You can access the live version of this tool hosted on GitHub Pages:
+Access the live tool hosted on GitHub Pages:
 **https://manusantos-dev.github.io/ebony-and-ivory/**

-## 🛠️ Local Development

-Since this project uses vanilla HTML, CSS, and JS, there is no build process or package manager required.
-Just clone the repository and open `index.html` in your favorite web browser.

 ## ⚖️ Disclaimer & Copyright

-Ebony & Ivory is a personal tool meant for transcribing and archiving sheet music.
-The tool itself is open-source, but the musical works you transcribe remain the property of their respective original authors.
+Ebony & Ivory is an open-source personal tool.
+The musical works you transcribe remain the property of their respective original authors.
+Please transcribe responsibly.

 ---
 <br><br><br>